- Video on Research & Causes

 1. A Video on Emotional Flatlining (Anhedonia) Research and Causes – this video explains what happens in the brain with flatlining, and some of the causes I’ve come across in working with people.

-2. A list of common experiences described by people I’ve encountered who have emotional flatlining or what therapists call anhedonia.
-To be clear, this is not a medical assessment to determine if you have it!
-It is a checklist of common experiences of people with emotional flatlining to help you look at how your experience compares.
+2. A checklist of common experiences described by people I’ve encountered who have emotional flatlining or what therapists call anhedonia.
+To be clear, this is not a medical assessment to determine if you have it.
+It is a list of things people describe in having emotional flatlining to help you look at how your experience compares.
 To find out if you actually have anhedonia or other mental health conditions, you need to see a therapist or doctor.

 3. The most powerful exercise called “Simple Pleasures” that is the best and more important brain training exercise for getting your feelings back and also making it easier to live with.
 It is the key exercise in the home study brain training program on overcoming flatlining.
 It only takes a few minutes a day, so it’s easy to fit into your schedule.

 4. Details of my personal success story of overcoming emotional flatlining and depression, including some of the diet and supplement changes I made.
 I’ll also describe what it was like to get my positive emotions back, and which ones came back first.